dougbutner/web-4/README.md

 Time tokens are platform independent, and need only the ability to store simple data: a time unit and user identifier.

 In practice, a time unit is an integer that counts up the number of pre-defined time spans that have passed since an **epoch**.
-The epoch is typically when the system went live.
-For example, if we were to create a time token for a US citizen to vote in the presidential election, the time span would be 126144000, and the epoch would be at a timestamp representing the start of the election day previous to the first one to use a timestamp.
+The epoch is typically when the system went live, and represents 0 in the first time interval.
+For example, if we were to create a time token for a US citizen to vote in the presidential election, the time span would be 126144000 seconds (four years), and the epoch would be at a timestamp representing the start of the election day previous to the first election to use time tokens.
+On election day, a active faucet would send one time token to each registered voter (aka Qualified Account)

 Here is the minimum information stored in a time token, using [JSON Web Token (JWT)](https://jwt.io/introduction/) as an example
 ```